Hustra03/IPROG-Project/MidProjectReview.md

 Handles searchResultView, handles both what to show during the promise state and the custom event of the user selecting a game to show in detail.

+#### savedPagesPresenter.jsx

+Handles savedPagesView, as of right now only returns the view without any condition and handles no custom events.

 ### Views

 #### headerView.jsx